NovatecConsulting/developer-security-training/Challenges/Challenge 5: Cross-Site scripting (XSS) - Solutions/README.md

 ## Challenge 5.2: Persisted XSS with Postman (2)
-[Challenge 1.6](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-16-change-the-description-of-the-product-owasp-ssl-advanced-forensic-tool-o-saft) has shown you that you have the oppurtunity to interact with the **products API** via `http://localhost:3000/api/Products`.
+[Challenge 1.6](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%201:%20Broken%20Access%20Control#challenge-16-change-the-description-of-the-product-owasp-ssl-advanced-forensic-tool-o-saft) has shown you that you have the opportunity to interact with the **products API** via `http://localhost:3000/api/Products`.
 Also, browsing to this URL shows you the following information:
 ![5_4_0](screenshots/solution5_4_0.png)
 To create a new product, you have to fill the parameters `name`, `description` and `price` with values.
 Before, you need to obtain the **session token** by logging in the application with any account and extracting the information from any **GET** call.
 To show the **GET** call, open the **Web Development Tool**, choose the tab `console` and switch to tab `Cookies` of the **GET** call: